zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/scim.md

 * The supported features align with the requirements for integration with Entra ID.

+* SCIM module supports users via the `/users` endpoint.
+Known resources can be retrieved using a GET.

+* It is possible to have multiple SCIM clients for a single Mendix application.
+The tenancy model enables each client to create and access a private subset of users.
+For more information, see the [Multi-Tenancy](https://datatracker.ietf.org/doc/html/rfc7644#section-6) section.

-Currently, the SCIM module does not support the following features of the SCIM protocol:
+Currently, the SCIM module does not support the following features of the SCIM schema:

 * Sync password

-* Enhanced group push

-* Import groups

 * User attributes other than a basic user profile.
 Mendix currently supports a limited set of user attributes from the SCIM user schema, including UserName, Email, FamilyName, GivenName, and Active status